 When you return, you’ll remember the unfinished task.
 This will give you a feeling of loss of control.
-Had there been no emergency and you did the task on time, you would’ve felt in control of your life.
-But that isn’t the case and you feel that control has been taken away from you.
+Had there been no emergency and you did the task on time, you’d feel in control of your life.
+But that isn’t the case, and you feel that control has been taken away from you.

-At this point, if you engage in any other activity except making up in some way for the lost time, you will feel out of sorts.
-You will feel out of sorts the whole day if you don’t make a plan for damage control and schedule the task that you missed on a later date at an appropriate time.
+At this point, if you engage in any other activity except making up for the lost time, you will feel out of sorts.

 Since procrastination almost always results in a feeling of loss of control, it often makes one feel lost and out of sorts.

-Often when people are worried they’ll act absent-mindedly because their mind is pre-occupied with the thing they are worried about.
-They’ll say that they are feeling lost and out of sorts and want some alone time.
+They’ll say they’re feeling lost and out of sorts and want some alone time.
 It’s their mind’s way of ensuring that they reflect on their problem so that a possible solution can be worked out.

 4. Bad mood

-Let’s say you catch up with a friend after finishing an exam that you both appeared in.
-He tells you that he messed up the paper.
-It was your usual practice to play basketball for an hour after exams to relax your mind after 3 hours of the grueling exam session.
+Let’s say you catch up with a friend after finishing an exam you both appeared in.
+He tells you he messed up the paper.
+It was your usual practice to play basketball for an hour after exams, to relax your mind after 3 hours of the grueling exam session.